Duck Shit Oolong

 Bring the water to boil, then leave for a minute, this gives the water a chance to cool to about 95 degrees.

-Then pour over the leaves.
-Infuse for approx 3 minutes
+Then pour over the leaves and infuse for approx 3 minutes

 Leaves used this way can be reused up to 4 times!